 - Pay Per Click

-Pay per click is the payment method in which companies pay the affiliates or intermediaries for each click they get.
+Pay-per-click is the payment method in which companies pay the affiliates or intermediaries for each click they get.
 They do not pay for their ads to be published.
 Only gained clicks require resources.
+Check here for details about what is PPC.

 - Pay Per Lead

 Leads are not the same as sales or gained clicks.
-The “lead” word is used for contact or basic information of potential clients.
+The “lead” word is used for contact or basic information about potential clients.
 Registrations can help get information to convert interested buyers to sales.
-In performance marketing, agencies can be helpful to get leads by using this method.
+In performance marketing, agencies can be helpful in getting leads by using this method.

 - Affiliate Managers